-No longer does enjoying a gluten-free bun mean sacrificing a soft, pillowy bun.
-Not only is this recipe for gluten-free hamburger buns easy to make, but has the same texture of traditional burger buns!
+No longer does enjoying a gluten-free bun mean sacrificing a soft, pillowy hamburger bun.
+Not only is this recipe for gluten-free burger buns easy to make, but has the same texture of traditional ones!
+If you can’t take my word for it, just check out the hundreds of 5-star reviews below.

-- Potato starch (not flour) – Secret ingredient to make gluten-free buns and gluten-free dinner rolls soft, like potato buns.
-Instead of relying on additional flour to structure the dough, I substituted another gluten-free starch.
+- Potato starch (not flour) – Secret ingredient to make GF buns and homemade gluten-free dinner rolls soft, kind of like potato buns.
+Instead of relying on additional flour to structure the dough, I substituted another GF starch.
 Use for best results, but tapioca starch or additional GF flour may be substituted.

-- Psyllium Husk Powder – An essential gluten-free binding agent ingredient for any dough that needs shaping, such as gluten-free bagels.
+- Psyllium Husk Powder – An essential gluten-free binding agent ingredient for any dough that needs shaping.
 It helps help mimic the elasticity and crumb structure of wheat baked goods.
+For best results use a lighter colored one, this psyllium is my favorite because it doesn’t turn baked goods dark or even purple.
+Weird.
+I know.

-- Baking Powder and Yeast – For gluten-free recipes I rely on this two-fold method for a good rise.
+- Baking Powder and Yeast – For GF breads I rely on this two-fold method for a good rise.
 The yeast activates when the dough is mixed and briefly rests, but the baking powder assists as it bakes.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)